hamsternipples/nosedocs/noseblog.md

 novelty <> capability <> adaptability

 LOA will convince you of your capability -- so, you just need to start noticing it

+go take a walk tomorrow and think about the idea of writing a game in some sort of made up language, then build the interpreter.

+indefinite holdout on stars

 ## potential topics